galgeri/laracasts-downloader/README.md

 ```
 3. Update your Laracasts account credentials (`EMAIL`, `PASSWORD`) in .env
 4. Decide whether you want to use **vimeo** or **laracasts** as `DOWNLOAD_SOURCE`.
-   By using Laracasts link you are limited to 30 downloads per day and can't customize video quality.
+   By using the Laracasts link you are limited to 30 downloads per day and can't customize video quality.
 6. Choose your preferred quality (240p, 360p, 540p, 720p, 1080p, 1440p, 2160p) by changing **VIDEO_QUALITY** in ``.env``.
    (will be ignored if `DOWNLOAD_SOURCE=laracasts`)
-7. The next steps, choose if you want a [local installation](#using-your-local-machine) or [a Docker based installation](#using-docker) and follow along.
+7. Choose if you want a local installation or a Docker-based installation, then follow the corresponding steps below.

 ### Using your local machine
 1. Install project dependencies: